-Routine annual influenza vaccination is recommended for all persons aged ≥ 6 months who do not have contraindications.
+Routine annual influenza vaccination of all persons aged ≥6 months who do not have contraindications continues to be recommended.
+Influenza vaccines expected to be available for the 2023-24 season, their age indications, and their presentations are described (Table 1).
+Available influenza vaccines and age indications are expected to be similar to those of the 2022-23 season.
 Recommendations regarding timing of vaccination, considerations for specific populations, the use of specific vaccines, and contraindications and precautions are summarized in the sections that follow.